caldempsey/Library/README.md

 # Books

-Exercise coding a book application
+Exercise coding a Library console application

 This task is to design and implement an object oriented program which is able to take an input of library data from a file of a specific format containing users and books, and allow a user (librarian) to return and issue books to those users.